8.5.1 Eligibility for Training Services

 Local OJT Provision Requirements

-The purpose of OJT is to address specific gaps in participants' knowledge or skills that prevent the participant from performing assigned job duties fully and adequately.26 Therefore, each OJT participant must have a unique written OJT training plan that is tailored to the participant's specific needs; the hours and skills included in a training plan must not simply mirror those in past training plans developed for the same business or the same occupation.27
+The purpose of OJT is to address specific gaps in participants' knowledge or skills that prevent the participant from performing assigned job duties fully and adequately.
+Therefore, each OJT participant must have a unique written OJT training plan that is tailored to the participant's specific needs; the hours and skills included in a training plan must not simply mirror those in past training plans developed for the same business or the same occupation.26

-Local WDBs and service providers must continually monitor their OJT contracts to ensure that participants receive training that will help them to successfully retain employment by providing them with relevant skills and opportunities for career advancement.29 See section 8.5.16 for more information about monitoring requirements.
+Local WDBs and service providers must continually monitor their OJT contracts to ensure that participants receive training that will help them to successfully retain employment by providing them with relevant skills and opportunities for career advancement.29

 Performance Implications